 The recoding into a different variable starts with giving the new variable a variable name.

-For example, if we recode into different variables we could combine ages into one set of categories and call this new variable AGE1 and then recode ages into a different set of categories called AGE2.
-To do that, click on Into Different Variables.
-Your screen will look like Figure 3•2.
+For example, if we recode into different variables we could combine ages into one set of categories and call this new variable age1 and then recode ages into a different set of categories called age2.
+To do that, click on Recode Into Different Variables.
+Your screen will look like Figure 3-2.

-Find AGE in the list of variables on the left and click on it to highlight it, and then click on the arrow just to the left of the big box in the middle of the window.
-This will move AGE into the list of variables to recode.
+Find age in the list of variables on the left and click on it to highlight it, and then click on the arrow just to the left of the big box in the middle of the window.
+This will move age into the list of variables to recode.

-You want to give a name to this new variable so click in the Name box under Output Variable and type the name AGE1 in this box.
+You want to give a name to this new variable so click in the Name box under Output Variable and type the name age1 in this box.
 You can even type a variable label for this new variable in the Label box just below the Name box.
 Try typing Age in Four Categories as your label.
-Click on the Change button to tell SPSS to make these changes.
-Your screen will look like Figure 3•3.
+Click on the Change button to tell IBM SPSS to make these changes.
+Your screen will look like Figure 3-3.

-Now we have to tell SPSS how to create these categories referred to as values.
+Now we have to tell IBM SPSS how to create these categories referred to as values.
 Click on the Old and New Values button at the bottom of the window.
-The screen will look like Figure 3•4.
+The screen will look like Figure 3-4.

 There are several options.
-You can change a particular value into a new value by entering the value to be changed into the OLD VALUE box and the new value into the NEW VALUE box and then clicking on Add.
+You can change a particular value into a new value by entering the value to be changed into the Old Value box and the new value into the New Value box and then clicking on Add.
 You will usually change one "real" value to another "real" value.
-For example, change 18 thru 35 into value 1 (The next paragraph tells you how to do this.)
-There are also other options
+For example, change 18 thru 35 into value 1.
+(The next paragraph tells you how to do this.)
+There are also other options1.

-As you can tell from the previous example, you can also change a range of values into a new value and that is what we are going to do.
-Click on the fourth bubble from the top labeled RANGE.
+As you can tell from the previous example, you can also change a range of values into a new value.
+Click on the fourth bubble from the top labeled Range.
 Notice how this marks this choice by filling in the bubble.
-Then type 18(the youngest age in the data set) in the box to the left of through, click on the box to the right of through, and type 29 in that box.
-Then click on VALUE just below NEW VALUE and type 1 in that box.
-This will have SPSS combine all ages from 18 through 29 into a single category and give it the value of 1.
-Then click on ADD.
+Then type 18 (the youngest age in the data set) in the box above Through, click on the box below Through, and type 29 in that box.
+Then click on Value just below New Value and type 1 in that box.
+This will have IBM SPSS combine all ages from 18 through 29 into a single category and give it the value of 1.
+Then click on Add.

 Repeat this process for the other categories.
-Click on the box under RANGE and type 30 in the box to the left of through, click on the box to the right of through, and type 49 in that box.
+Click on the box under Range and type 30 in the box above Through, click on the box below Through, and type 49 in that box.
 Click on Value just below New Value and type 2 in that box and click on Add.
 Do the same thing for the category 50 to 69 (give this a new value of 3) and the category 70 to 89 (the largest age in the data set).
 Give this last category a new value of 4.
-Your screen should look like Figure 3•5.
+Your screen should look like Figure 3-5.